jordimas/SoftTransEval-CAT/README.md

 # Dataset

-Dataset is at [dataset/dataset.tmx](dataset/dataset.tmx) file.
+Dataset is located at [dataset/dataset.tmx](dataset/dataset.tmx) file.

 The dataset has the following characteristics:
 - English - Catalan only
 - Contains 1,000 translations from the GNOME UI and documentation projects
-- Includes 10% translation errors (it is imbalanced), which have been review and corrected by humans
+- Includes 10% translation errors (it is imbalanced), which have been reviewed and corrected by humans

-# Evaluation of differents prompts
+# Evaluation of different prompts

 Prompts are in [config/](config/) directory.